The latest trend in childbirth is hundreds of years old.

 - will remain with you until approximately one to two hours after birth

-- will assist with immediate breastfeeding support if needed
+- will assist with immediate nursing support if needed

 Post Birth Visit - clients determine when this visit takes place.